divonlan/genozip/docs/genocat.rst

           |

 **FASTQ options**

+.. option:: --interleaved  For FASTQ data compressed with --pair: Show every pair of paired-end FASTQ files with their reads interleaved: first one read of the first file ; then a read from the second file ; then the next read from the first file and so on.

+          |

 .. option:: --bases [^]value.
 Filter lines based on the IUPAC characters (bases) of the sequence data (see SAM/BAM options).

+          |

 **FASTA options**